 To avoid infringing on a trademark, double check the database of the U.S. Patent and Trademark Office and do an online search of your proposed name to avoid legal issues in the future.

 When registering a domain name that has more than one possible spelling, try to register all variations of the word to help ensure your customers can easily find your business online.

-Consider Registering with Other TLD Extensions
+Consider Registering With Other TLD Extensions

-Once you determine the domain name you like is available (welovecats.com), consider purchasing the same name but with other top-level domains (welovecats.net, welovecats.cc, etc).
+Once you determine the domain name you like is available (welovecats.com), consider registering the same name but with other top-level domains (welovecats.net, welovecats.cc, etc).
 Then redirect those extensions to the original domain name to help protect your brand in the future.

 1 Verisign data